sabrinawilson8264/set/Report.md

 |               | Open         | 2             |

-Once the cards have been compressed into a vector, it's easy to imagine a card with any number of dimensions and any number of values per dimension - you just add more elements to the vector and increase the range of digits.
-For example, we could have a a game of set with 7 attributes each of which had 9 different values.
-If we used the digits 0-8 to represent the different values for each attribute, a card from this game could be represented as (4, 1, 7, 2, 0, 2, 7) (since the number of the cards is values^dimensions, 9^7 = 4,782,969 which would become a quite long and cumbersome game).

-now explain SET(3,3) HERE
+Once the cards have been represented as a vector, it's easy to imagine how we can generalise the game into higher or lower dimensions: you just change the number of elements in the vector and change the range of digits.

+For example, a good version of the game to play with beginners is 3-dimensional SET.
+With the regular deck of SET cards, you pick an attribute to keep constant and you remove all the cards with other values for that attribute from the game e.g. pick colour is purple and remove all green and red cards from the game.

+In this 3-dimensional version
+of the game there are only 3 attributes to check if the values are all different or all the same: number, shape and shading.

+These cards can similarly be represented as vectors with three elements, In this game, the example card above would be represented as the vector (1, 2, 1).

+The number of cards in the game is
+$$ C = n^{d} $$
+$$ = 3^{3}  $$
+$$ = 27 $$

 The game of SET is governed by chance and probability.
 Imagining the game in different dimensions naturally invites the question: _Is the probability of particular outcomes in the game SET related to the dimension of the game and the number of values in each dimension?_ This question will be the focus of the rest of this report.